 6 March, 2018 |7 Comments

-Our team of top anglers have put together the best barbel fishing bait combos for using together as feed and on the hook.
+We all have a few favorite hookbaits but using the right feed is also an important factor when targeting barbel.
+Our team of top anglers have put together the best barbel fishing hookbait and feed combos for you to try.
 Scroll down to see nine top barbel baits you simply have to try…

 Arguably one of the best all-round baits for barbel, halibut pellets break down slowly in the flow but start releasing their flavours into the water almost immediately….